meedan/check/README.md

 0. Select the running VM and click "Settings" in the main window toolbar
 0. Click "Network" and "Port Forwarding"

+If you're having difficulties building images try..
+   - `docker-compose build --pull`
+This will download the base image specified by the `FROM` instuction in each Dockerfile (usually `meedan/ruby`)

 ## Available services

 - Checkdesk client at [http://localhost:3333](http://localhost:3333)